jhui/jhui.github.io/_posts/2017-03-16-CNN-Convolutional-neural-network.markdown

 Here are some of the tips to construct a CNN:
 * Use smaller filters like 3x3 or 5x5 with more convolution layer.
 * Convolution filter with small stride works better.
-* If GPU memory is not large enough, scarifice the first layer with larger filter like 7x7 with stride 2.
+* If GPU memory is not large enough, sacrifice the first layer with larger filter like 7x7 with stride 2.
 * Use padding fill with 0.
 * Use filter size 2, stride size 2 for max pooling if needed.

 For the network design:
-1. Start with 2-3 convolution layers with small fiters 3x3 or 5x5 and no pooling.
+1. Start with 2-3 convolution layers with small filters 3x3 or 5x5 and no pooling.
 2. Add a 2x2 maximum pool to reduce the spatial dimension.
 3. Repeat 1-2 until a desired spatial dimension is reached for the fully connected layer.
 This can be a try and error process.
 4. Use 2-3 hidden layers for the fully connection layers.